Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 The waitress came and brought the food and coffee.
 Gary paid and gave the woman a large extra tip.
 Again she beamed, the smile that softens any man’s heart.
 “Let’s get engaged!
 Or married, let’s skip the engagement.”
 “Whoa, babe.
 You’re too fast here.”
 “Too fast?
 What do you mean, too fast?
 You don’t love me anymore.”
 Faith had raised her voice.
 The man at the counter turned around and watched with anticipation.
 His eyes were shining.
-“Maybe he was a truck driver,” Gary thought.
+“Maybe a truck driver,” Gary thought.
 “I love you, Faith.
 I always have.”
 “Then marry me!”
 “Maybe…”